How to renew your Tax Credits

 Thousands of pounds goes unclaimed every year because people either forget to claim their Tax Credits or they don’t get around to renewing them.

-For those people already receiving Tax Credits, every year you need to renew the amount you’re getting and this year’s deadline is 31st July.
+For those people already receiving Tax Credits, every year you need to renew the amount you’re getting and the deadline is 31st July.

-The whole system is rather complicated, to find out more read our guide to benefit changes this year.
+The whole system is rather complicated; for an estimate of what you might get use this calculator on the GOV.UK website.
 However, despite the paperwork hassle, by not renewing the credits you're at risk of losing this benefit altogether so make sure you return it on time.

 What are Tax Credits?

 Tax Credits are payments from the Government to help with the costs of bringing up children and for those people who don’t earn very much money.
 Child Tax Credit is available for people who are responsible for at least one child, whereas Working Tax Credit is for people on low incomes and you may be eligible for one or both of these.

 Why do I need to renew my tax credits?